alexl4123/hybrid-grounding/docs/sphinx/source/installation.rst

 -----------------------

-For using the Hybrid-Grounding prototype an installation is not required, but recommended, as all dependencies are automatically installed.
+For using the newground prototype an installation is not required, but recommended, as all dependencies are automatically installed.

 General Installation Method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^